-The opening exchanges of the 1st air war amounted to little more than sidearm pot-shots by passing combatants.
+The opening exchanges of the 1st air war amounted to little more than pilots taking sidearm pot-shots at each other.

 The invention of synchronization gears resulted in aeroplanes becoming more efficient killing machines.
-From 1916, the ground below air battles became littered with the shattered, burned remains of aircraft and their unfortunate pilots.
+The ground became littered with the shattered, burned remains of aircraft and their unfortunate pilots.

-Jasta 2 was made up of Boelcke’s hand-picked pilots and was the training ground for many a future ‘Ace’, including the infamous Red Falcon (or Red Baron as he was later known), Manfred Von Richthofen.
+Jasta 2 was made up of Boelcke’s hand-picked pilots.
+It was the training ground for many a future ‘Ace’, including the infamous Red Falcon (or Red Baron as he was later known), Manfred Von Richthofen.

-Despite Boelcke’s Dicta being about tactics and killing the enemy, he had a reputation as a ‘Gentleman of the skies’.
-After shooting down an RFC machine on January 15, 1916, Boelcke landed, and then greeted the 2 crash-landed British airmen.
+Boelcke’s Dicta theorised tactics about killing the enemy.
+But he had a reputation as a ‘Gentleman of the skies’.
+After shooting down an RFC machine on January 15, 1916, Boelcke landed, and greeted the 2 crash-landed airmen.

 ..[I was] delighted to have brought them down alive…I had a long talk with the [British] pilot, who spoke German well.
 When he heard my name he said with a grin, “We all know about you!”

 ‘I then saw to it that they were both taken in a car to the hospital where I visited the observer today and brought him some English papers and photos of his wrecked machine’1

-In addition to hospital visits, the British pilots were hosted to a coffee at the German officer’s mess and given a personal tour of the German aerodrome.
-Boelcke then flew over hostile front lines – at great personal risk – to drop a letter written by the 2 captured airmen, containing the message that they had been shot down and were recuperating.
+The British pilots had hospital visits, were hosted to a coffee at the German officer’s mess, and were given a personal tour of the German aerodrome.
+Boelcke also flew over the front lines – at great personal risk – dropping a letter written by the 2 captured airmen.
+It contained a message that they had been shot down and were recuperating.